Our Ancestors

 What we know about Flora MacRae

 Once again, according to family lore, Farquhar's first wife, Flora MacRae was his first cousin.
-Nothing more is currently known about Flora.
-It is thought, but not known for sure, that Farquhar and Flora only had one child, Mary, who came to Australia with Farquhar in 1837.
+Flora died giving birth to their only child, Mary, who came to Australia with Farquhar in 1837.

 What we know about Barbara McLennan